YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     subscripts of that next node, and :code:`next.elemsUsed` to the number of subscripts.

-- If the node is the last in the tree, the method returns the NODEEND error, making no changes to the structures below :code:`next`.
+- If there is no subsequent node, the method returns the NODEEND error, making no changes to the structures below :code:`next`.

-NodePrevST()
+Go NodePrevST()
 ---------------

 .. code-block:: go